Blockery-io/public_code/nft/README.md

 * `pinata_pinner` - Upload images to the ipfs service "pinata" for use in NFTs.
 * `metadata_prepper` - Prepares the metadata to be used by `nft_minter` for minting the nfts.
 * `nft_minter` - Mint NFTs using the Blockery API.
 Uses mongo entries from `pinata_pinner` and `metadata_prepper` as input.
+* `end_to_end` - This script will run all other utilities as an end-to-end package.

+## End_to_End

+This little script assumes you want to create one or more